MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 ---
 title: "Diagnosing Using SQL"
-description: "Use the SQL Interface to troubleshoot performance issues."
+description: "Use the SQL Interface to understand performance defects"
 menu:
   main:
     parent: operations
 ---

+## Diagnostic queries that can help understand apparent performance defects.

+Sections are meant to be thematically related based on what problems are experienced.

-You can use the queries below for spot debugging, but it may also be helpful to make them more permanent tools by creating them as views for `TAIL`ing or materialized views to read more efficiently.
-Obviously, the existence of these additional views may itself affect performance.
+The queries may be useful for spot debugging, but it may also be smart to create them as views and TAIL them, or as materialized views to read them more efficiently (understand that any of these have the potential to impact the system itself).

 ### Are my sources loading data in a reasonable fashion?

-You can count the number of records accepted in a materialized source or view.
+Count the number of records accepted in a materialized source or view.
 Note that this makes less sense for a non-materialized source or view, as invoking it will create a new dataflow and run it to the point that it is caught up with its sources; that elapsed time may be informative,